VENEZUELA: An Introduction

 Arbitration

-From a local perspective, Venezuelan-based ADR centers such as the Conciliation and Arbitration Business Center (CEDCA for its acronym in Spanish) which is tied to the Venezuelan-American Chamber of Commerce and Industry (VenAmCham); as well as the Arbitration Center of the Chamber of Caracas (CACC for its acronym in Spanish) have built up their reputation as the two most prestigious and reliable ADR centers, gathering the attention of cases related mostly to commercial arbitration.
+From a local perspective, Venezuelan-based ADR centers such as the Conciliation and Arbitration Business Center (CEDCA for its acronym in Spanish), which is affiliated with the Venezuelan-American Chamber of Commerce and Industry (VenAmCham); as well as the Arbitration Center of the Chamber of Caracas (CACC for its acronym in Spanish), have built their reputation as the two most prestigious and reliable ADR centers, attracting the attention of cases mostly related to commercial arbitration.
+At the international level, Venezuela has continued to be involved in international arbitration, specifically in investment arbitration.
+Despite the fact that Venezuela denounced the ICSID Convention in 2012, investors have found alternative ways to effectively raise their claims and have them addressed.
+Also, for commercial arbitration, the International Chamber of Commerce (ICC) has been very active in hearing cases regarding Venezuela.

 Oil & Gas